MicrosoftDocs/power-platform/power-virtual-agents/preview/advanced-user-authentication.md

 [!INCLUDE [Preview disclaimer](includes/public-preview-disclaimer.md)]

-Add user authentication to a topic to allow your customers to sign in right in the conversation.
+Enable user authentication to access user variables on the authoring canvas.
 You can then personalize the conversation with user variables and access back-end systems on the user's behalf.

 ## Prerequisites